Organization of American States: 21st century

 The OAS conducted an audit of the 2019 Bolivian general election, which opposition supporters argued was fraudulent.
 The OAS report contended that the results were marred by "clear manipulation" and significant irregularities leading to the 2019 Bolivian political crisis.
 Bolivian president Evo Morales resigned soon after, having lost the confidence of the country's military in what he described as a coup.
 Some media outlets debated whether it should be referred to as a coup.
 On 21 December, the Technical Mission of Electoral Experts sent by the European Union published a 67-page report which made similar observations and conclusions to that of the OAS.
 They noted that "there were minutes with an unusually high number of null votes, blank votes and a hundred percent participation of voters in a series of polling stations" and highlighted the general failure of the TSE to declare these irregularities.
 Studies commissioned by the American left-leaning think tank CEPR argued that the OAS report's statistical analysis was inaccurate and unreliable.
 The author of the OAS's vote return analysis stated that the CEPR's explanation of the results was implausible.
 The organization has been criticized by Mexico and the CEPR for their perception of interference into the internal affairs of Bolivia.
 The OAS observed the subsequent 2020 Bolivian general election stating there was no evidence of fraud.
-The New York Times concluded that there was some fraud, but that it was unclear how much or if it was sufficient to change the result of the election, and suggested the initial analysis by the OAS was flawed.
+The New York Times concluded that there was some fraud, but that it was unclear how much or if it was sufficient to change the result of the election, and suggested the initial analysis by the OAS was flawed and that the OAS consultant refused to share the data or methods of the OAS analysis.

 In November 2021, OAS condemned the outcome of the Nicaraguan general election.
 In April 2022, Nicaragua reported the completion of its withdrawal process from the OAS initiated in November 2021.
 The OAS stated that, due to the terms of treaty, the withdrawal would not take effect until 2023.
 The move was completed on 19 November that year.